taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - l 			        : right
 - h 			        : left
 - w 			        : jump a word
+- u                     : undo a command
+- U                     : undo all the changes done on the current line
+- $ 			        : takes you to the end of the line
 - b 			        : jump back a word
+- 0  			        : takes you to the start of the line
+- gg                    : takes you to the start of the file
+- 500G                  : takes you to line number 500
+- G                     : takes you to the end of the file
+- ry                    : replaces the character with the next character that is below the cursor
+- ce                    : move the cursor on the character, it will remove all the character in front of it and activates insert mode
+- cc                    : does the same thing as ce but for the whole line
+- c$                    : deletes the rest of the line after the cursor and puts you in insert mode
 - x 			        : delete one character in the front
 - zz 			        : center the text
 - dd  			        : delete the line
+- d2d  			        : delete the 2 lines below
 - shift + v + d 	    : delete the line
 - yyp           	    : copy one line and paste below
+- p or P                : lower case p inserts the line below the current line.
+Upper case pastes it above the current line
 - yyP           	    : copy one line and paste above
 - v       		        : begin highlighting
 - V         		    : hightlights the whole line
 - reg			        : keep track of the things you delete and the things that you yank
 - i 		        	: opens the cursor to the left of current character, i means on the inside
 - a      	        	: opens the cursor to the right of current character, a means on the outside
+- %                     : brings you to the end of the closing braces
+- c%                    : gets rid of the things that are inside the parenthesis
 - I 			        : goes to the first non-whitespace character in the line
 - A 			        : goes to the end of the line always including the trailing whitespace
 - o 			        : goes to the next line and turns insert mode on. also respects the language indentation